kennymnh/brain-public/README.md

 ## Note

-This is the public version with missing features for helping others.
+This is the public version with missing features to help others.
 For Maxime -> https://github.com/kennymnh/BrAIn

 ##